Spectral triples for the Sierpinski Gasket

 \section{Spectral triples on quasi-circles}

 In this section we build a family of spectral triples on the algebra $C(\T)$ of continuous functions on the circle $\mathbb{T}:=\br/\bz$, depending on a parameter $\a\in (0,1]$.
-For $\a=1$ we get the circle with the standard differential structure, while the triples for $\a<1$ may be considered as deformations of the standard one, the circle being replaced by quasi-circles.
+For $\a=1$ we consider the triple $(\ca,\ck,D,\g,\eps)$ given at the end of the preceding section, which describes the circle with the standard differential structure.
+The rest of the Section is devoted to the construction of the triples for $\a<1$, which may be considered as deformations of the original one, the circle being replaced by quasi-circles.